asellitt/DungeonsAndDragons/_drafts/2015-03-21-blackfangs-dungeon.md

 Moonfeather spent the remainder of the day strolling about Sandpoint and enjoying its various sights.
 Before she knew it, the sky had darkened and a loud rumbling signalled that this was not a night to be caught out side.
 Following a few locals down Market Street, Moonfeather stopped short of crossing South Bridge, and found herself staring at a large wooden building with an oversized and rusted dragon statue looming out from over the roof.
 The Rusty Dragon was a reputable inn, and so Moonfeather decided to enquire about some food and lodging.

+The inn's main hall was well lit, with chandeliers full of magically enchanted smokeless candles that never burn down.
+Moonfeathers eyes were immediately drawn to the long timber bar, where she watched the dancing candle lights reflect of its highly polished surface.

+"Oi!
+Bar wench!
+Ale, please!"
+Moonfeather looked over to find one of the patrons, a large half orc staring right at her.
+"Actually, better make it two!"

 # The Blackfang Saga